sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_53_ConceptOfStack/Quiz01.md

 **Description**

-a) Allocation of Stack memory is Subtraction from ESP.

-b) Allocation of Stack memory is Subtraction from ESP.

-c) Allocation of Stack memory is Subtraction from ESP.

-d) Allocation of Stack memory is Subtraction from ESP.
+Allocation of Stack memory is Subtraction from ESP.

 ---
 ---